ffaristocrat/mechbay/README.md

 #### Characters & NPCs

-Playable characters have an id in the format of G###C#####.
+Playable characters have a guid in the format of G###C#####.
 The first 4 characters are the series ID the character belongs to.
 The next 5 identify the character in that series and the last character identifies the variant.

 Variants are generally used for playable guest units.
 For example, there are multiple versions of "Heero Yuy" that are identical except for their stats and/or images.
 With exceptions, only the first is recruitable.
 The others are used for different versions during a campaign.
-As such, "Heero Yuy (EW)" is *not* a variant of "Heero Yuy" since it has an entirely different unit id.
+As such, "Heero Yuy (EW)" is *not* a variant of "Heero Yuy" since it has an entirely different guid.
 As far as the game is concerned, they have as little in common as Duo and Treize.

 Non-playable characters, including pilots without cutins and characters who only speak in cut-scenes, have the same format except it's an N instead a C.